3 Reasons You Should Never Go on a Diet

-Even if you are among the 5 percent of people who can maintain a suppressed weight long-term, think about what you may be giving up in order to achieve this: What good does it do to have an "ideal body" if you are sacrificing eating out, socializing with friends, and your interests outside of calorie-counting and obsessive exercise.
+Even if you are among the five percent of people who can maintain a suppressed weight long-term, think about what you may be giving up in order to achieve this: What good does it do to have an "ideal body" if you are sacrificing eating out, socializing with friends, and your interests outside of calorie-counting and obsessive exercise?

 2. Weight loss is not the key to increased happiness.

-As stated above, diets do not work if your aim is maintaining weight loss in the long-term.
+As stated above, diets do not work if your aim is to maintain weight loss in the long-term.
 However, I have a problem with the very idea of weight loss as a goal, because tying your happiness to something external is a recipe for discontent.

 As clinical psychologist Andrea Bonior says: "It's not the external achievement of some goal that's going to make us happy.
 You think that will automatically change your life in some meaningful way, but it could be that your life pretty much remains the same."